Understanding Foraminal Stenosis L5 S1

 - The presence of a tumor, bone spur or other growth

-A physician will typically try to initially treat chronic lower back or sciatica pain with a conservative treatment plan.
-In the event that a combination of physical therapy, pain medication, and the application of heat and ice are ineffective, surgical treatment becomes an option.
-The traditional approach to correcting foraminal stenosis has been open back surgery, but at Laser Spine Institute, our physicians offer a minimally invasive, outpatient alternative called a foraminotomy.
+A physician will typically try to first treat chronic lower back or sciatica pain with a non-surgical treatment plan.
+In the event that a combination of physical therapy, pain medication and the application of heat and ice are ineffective, surgical treatment becomes an option.
+The traditional approach to addressing foraminal stenosis has been open back surgery, but at Laser Spine Institute, our surgeons offer several minimally invasive, outpatient alternatives.

-Contact Laser Spine Institute today for a complimentary review of your MRI or CT scan and to learn more about the endoscopic spine procedures currently available to help you find meaningful pain relief.
+Contact Laser Spine Institute today for a complimentary review of your MRI or CT scan and to learn more about the minimally invasive spine procedures currently available to help you find meaningful pain relief.